sumanth91/interview-component/README.md

 ## Implementation

-Modify the `index.html`, 'scripts/app.js', and styles/app.css files provided and add your own to implement the design provided using AngularJS.
+Modify the `index.html`, `scripts/app.js`, and `styles/app.css` files provided to implement the design provided using AngularJS.
+You are in no way limited to those three files, they are just the starting point; add what you need.

 The details of the implementation are up to you but here are some things we would like to see:
  - Well organized javascript and css files. (split up the various components you are making so it makes sense to look at)
- - You only need to compare 2 schedules (assume the first one you load is the current user), but we have provided multiple files.
+ - You only need to compare 2 schedules (assume the first one you load is the current user), but we have provided multiple data files for user schedules.
 If you can make it compare 2+ schedules we will be impressed.
- - Making use of the new Component api found in angular 1.5.x as opposed to just plain diretives.
+ - Making use of the new Component API found in angular 1.5.x as opposed to just plain diretives.
  - Using newer js featres (ES6) is fine and we love to see that you are interested in the latest tech.
+Chrome 51 (where we will be reviewing your work) implements 95% of ES6, so feel free to use these features without worrying about browser compatability.
  - Creating a build process to package your scripts / styles and/or using something like SystemJS to load multiple js files.
  - Object oriented Javascript, knowlege of things like prototype and the module pattern are good to see.